ICanBoogie/CLDR/README.md

 // 37.89 %
 ```

-**Note:** You can also obtained a number formatter, or format a number from the repository.
+**Note:** You can also obtain a number formatter, or format a number from the repository.

 ```php
 <?php